tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mysql_readonly_instance.html.markdown

 * `pay_type` - (Optional, Int, **Deprecated**) It has been deprecated from version 1.36.0.
 Please use `charge_type` instead.
 Pay type of instance.
 Valid values: `0`, `1`. `0`: prepaid, `1`: postpaid.
 * `period` - (Optional, Int, **Deprecated**) It has been deprecated from version 1.36.0.
 Please use `prepaid_period` instead.
 Period of instance.
 NOTES: Only supported prepaid instance.
 * `prepaid_period` - (Optional, Int) Period of instance.
 NOTES: Only supported prepaid instance.
+* `ro_group_id` - (Optional, String) Read only group id.
+If rogroupId is empty, a new ro group is created by default.
+If it is not empty, the existing ro group is used.
 * `security_groups` - (Optional, Set: [`String`]) Security groups to use.
 * `slave_deploy_mode` - (Optional, Int) Availability zone deployment method.
 Available values: 0 - Single availability zone; 1 - Multiple availability zones.
 * `subnet_id` - (Optional, String) Private network ID.
 If `vpc_id` is set, this value is required.